The Best Budget Irons of 2025: 8 Picks Under $650

 Saving Money on Irons

 You might be concerned that these online options don’t offer much in terms of fitting or customization.
 The truth is, many direct-to-consumer club manufacturers let you build clubs to your exact specifications.
-Most of the brands featured on this list, like Haywood, Takomo, Sub 70, MacGregor and RAM, offer ample shaft and grip options, and the opportunity to order your irons to custom length and lie specs.
+Most brands featured on this list, like Haywood, Takomo, Sub 70, MacGregor and RAM, offer ample shaft and grip options, and the opportunity to order your irons to custom length and lie specs.
 You can even have lofts tweaked a degree or two in some cases.

 I would classify a budget set of irons as those around $600 or less for a set of six or seven clubs.
 That price range safely puts you at about half the price of a new set from the big brands (Titleist, Callaway, TaylorMade, PING, Cobra, Srixon) of the industry.

 Another avenue, however (which is what I tell a lot of newbies) is to look at used clubs.
 If you’re looking to save money on a proline set, for example, that’s your best bet.
-Since counterfeit golf clubs are legitimate concern, we recommend purchasing used clubs through a trustworthy seller, like 2nd Swing Golf or Callaway Pre-Owned.
+Since counterfeit golf clubs are a legitimate concern, we recommend purchasing used clubs through a trustworthy seller, like 2nd Swing Golf or Callaway Pre-Owned.

-Another thing you should always be on the lookout for, however, are knockoffs.
-These are cheap imitations of better known brands.
-A couple of decades or so ago, knockoffs were a real problem.
-Cheap copies of the Ping Eye2 were showing up everywhere.
-A brand called King Snake was the knockoff of the very popular King Cobra irons at the time.
 Today, there are clone clubs such as Z-Force, Ashton, and Turner, which some simply call “components.”
-They’re cheap, around $35 per club, but I would steer clear of them, even if you’re a beginner, because the quality and consistency is pretty suspect.
+They’re cheap, around $35 per club, but I would steer clear of them, even if you’re a beginner, because the quality and consistency are pretty suspect.

 Advertisement